Keratoconus incidence / prevalence

 While keratoconus is not a rare eye disease, it also does not occur very often.
 So far, there has not been any definitive answer as to why keratoconus occurs in one person and not the other.
 Eye rubbing and ocular allergies are closely linked with keratoconus, hence in the early stages of the disease, there is a lot of emphasis on limiting eye rubbing.

-How does keratoconus progress and what treatments?
+How does keratoconus progress and what is the treatment?

 In the early stages of keratoconus, glasses or contact lenses can be used to correct refractive error and astigmatism.
 If the disease progresses, the cornea becomes thinner and more cone-shaped.
 Your eye doctor may suggest rigid gas permeable (also referred to as RGP) contact lenses to correct your vision.
 To maintain good vision, you will likely need frequent checkups and contact lens fittings to ensure you are receiving the best possible correction for keratoconus.
 Usually, regular checkups and the right contact lenses can help maintain good vision.
 In extreme cases of keratoconus, your doctor may discuss the possibility of a cornea transplant.
 This may be due to corneal scarring or other issues.